Sitefinity/sitefinity-admin-app-extensions/README.md

 * Custom dialogs in the grid and in editing mode - When in edit mode or when browsing items in the grid, you can implement custom dialogs to be displayed to the user.
 You do this via the [**SelectorService**](http://admin-app-extensions-docs.sitefinity.site/interfaces/selectorservice.html) and the [**OpenDialog**](http://admin-app-extensions-docs.sitefinity.site/interfaces/selectorservice.html#opendialog) method.
 The [**videos toolbar item extension**](./editor-extender/sitefinity-videos) provides an example how to implement custom dialogs by using the [**SelectorService**](http://admin-app-extensions-docs.sitefinity.site/interfaces/selectorservice.html).

+* [Search](./search/README.md) - By default when search is executed the AdminApp searches only by a content type's default field.
+This may not be enough, therefore you have the ability to define the fields to be used when search is performed per content type.

 ### Admin App custom theme

 You can customize the appearance of the Admin App by modifying specific components of the user interface.
 For example, you can customize buttons’ color, background, and text, as well as other supplementary text on the UI.
 For more details, see [Admin App custom theme](./theme/README.md#custom-theme-for-sitefinity-cms-admin-app).